interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ### Execution

-The sender initiates a transfer on their local ledger using [UTP](../0006-universal-transport-protocol/).
+The sender initiates a transfer on their local ledger using the [Interledger Protocol](../0003-interledger-protocol/).